 Chemicals That Are Toxic To Grass

-Grass is not immune to harm from certain chemicals and substances, including:
+Grass can be killed or harmed by certain chemicals and substances, including:

 - Herbicide (glyphosate)

 - White vinegar

 - Baking soda

 Each of these work to kill and removin unwanted grass and weeds from a yard.
 But if you accidentally get them on your lawn it will kill or damage it fairly quickly.

 If you want to kill grass don’t use a fire extinguisher!
 Instead use glyphosate herbicide — it will work fast!
 Here are some good grass killing herbicides to check out:

 Killzall Weed and Grass Killer – 41% Glyphosate